Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 - **IEC 61131-3:** The Modbus interface complies with this standard for PLC communication, using standard function codes (FC3, FC5, FC16).
 - **IEEE 802.3 (Ethernet):** Modbus TCP operates over standard Ethernet infrastructure.
 - **CISPR 11 / EN 55011:** Industrial, Scientific and Medical (ISM) equipment - Radio-frequency disturbance characteristics.
 The system must meet Class A limits for industrial environments to ensure it does not interfere with sensitive medical equipment.
+- **IEC 60529 (Degrees of Protection):** The enclosure design targets **IP54** protection to prevent ingress of dust and splashing water, suitable for clinical environments where cleaning and disinfection occur regularly.

 **Medical Device Software:**
 - **IEC 62304 (Medical Device Software Lifecycle):** For commercial deployment, the software development process should be documented according to this standard, including risk analysis, design verification, and validation testing.